Shashwat-nitj/OnlineClassAutomation/README.md

 # OnlineClassAutomation
-*Bored of joining online classes day and night?
+*Bored of joining online classes day and night just for the sake of attendence?
 Missed some?...just bcz?
 Store your time table, run the software in the background, let your system handle things by itself from now on..*
 ## Steps for set up </br>